Sidewalk & Parking Lot Falls in Georgia

 Contact an Atlanta, Georgia Slip-and-Fall Lawyer Today

-It can be difficult to prove liability in a slip-and-fall case arising from an accident in a parking lot or on a sidewalk.
-At Millar & Mixon, LLC, we will help you every step of the way, from choosing the right defendant to building solid evidence.
-We can assist you by helping you to find engineers or other expert witnesses, and by working with you to either negotiate a settlement or prove your case in court.
+It can be difficult to prove liability in a trip-and-fall or slip-and-fall case arising from an accident in a parking lot or on a sidewalk.
+At The Millar Firm we will help you every step of the way, from choosing the right defendant to building solid evidence.
+We work with our clients by using experts and investigators to prove your case, so that we are in a strong position to negotiate with the business or insurer, or to win your case in a courtroom.

 Your consultation is free, and our legal fees are charged on a no-win/no-fee basis.
 In other words, you pay no legal fees unless you are compensated for your injuries.